-Halifax-based freelance photographer Shaun Lowe’s brilliant color shots help lift the winter blues.
+Halifax-based freelance photographer Shaun Lowe’s brilliant color shots help lift the seasonal blues.
 This field of lush canola stretches to the sea.
 Below, a favorite subject: an isolated, crumbling farmhouse.

 Above: Canola Skies / Below: Canola Road (Prince Edward Island)